 At Salter, Healy, Rivera & Heptner, we are proud to offer free consultations to all clients.
 You can come to us so we can help determine the next best steps without having to worry about handing over any initial fees.
 Additionally, we take car accident claims on a contingency fee basis.
 This means clients pay absolutely no legal fees until we secure the compensation they are entitled to.
 If we do not win, our clients do not pay anything.

 Are you recovering from the aftermath of a Tampa car accident?
-The lawyers at Salter, Healy, Rivera & Heptner can help you secure the compensation you need to recover from your losses.
+The experienced team at Salter, Healy, Rivera & Heptner can help you secure the compensation you need to recover from your losses.
 Contact us today to schedule a free consultation and strategize your optimal path to recovery with a Tampa car accident lawyer.